Carl Zeiss Jena MC Pancolar 50mm f1.8

 Some people speculate the Pancolar is the same as the Pentacon 50mm 1.8.
 It's not.

 It certainly is as versatile as the Pentacon because of its minimum focusing distance of 0.35m, but the way it renders is different.
-Also the Pentacon isn't as sharp when used wide open.
+Also, the Pentacon isn't as sharp when used wide open unlike its predecessor, the Meyer Optik Oreston.

-The Pancolar seems to have the perfect balance between modern sharpness and artistic flare, producing a swirly bokeh (but not as extreme as the Helios 44-2) and a painterly color palette.
+The Pancolar seems to have the perfect balance between professional sharpness and artistic flare, producing a slightly "swirly" bokeh and a painterly color palette.
 The image it produces is very balanced, smooth and pleasing.

 Despite being multi coated, in certain situations my copy produces a circular flare if used wide open.

-If I had to choose one vintage 50mm lens to bring on a desert island, I probably would be thorn between this one and the Meyer Optik Oreston (early Zebra model).
+If I had to choose one vintage 50mm lens to bring on a desert island, I probably would be thorn between this one and the Meyer Optik Oreston (the early Zebra model).

 Why use the Carl Zeiss Jena Pancolar MC 50mm f.1.8: